Ethcerd History, Family Crest & Coats of Arms

-Another 130 words (9 lines of text) covering the years 1570, 1624, 1607, 1624, 1668, 1712, 1601, 1668, 1628, 1629, 1676, 1684, 1587, 1563, 1571, 1572, 1584 and 1586 are included under the topic Early Ethcerd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ethcerd research.
+Another 69 words (5 lines of text) covering the years 1570, 1624, 1607, 1624, 1668, 1712, 1601, 1668, 1628, 1629, 1676, 1684, 1587, 1563, 1571, 1572, 1584, 1586, 1793 and 1828 are included under the topic Early Ethcerd History in all our PDF Extended History products and printed products wherever possible.

 Ethcerd Spelling Variations

 Ethcerd has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Ethcerd have been found, including Estcourt, Estcott, Estcotte, Eastcourt, Escott and many more.

 Early Notables of the Ethcerd family (pre 1700)

 Distinguished members of the family include Sir Thomas Estcourt (c.
 1570-1624), an English lawyer and politician, High Sheriff of Gloucestershire in 1607, Member of Parliament for Gloucestershire in 1624; Sir Edward Estcourt of Salisbury; Richard Estcourt (1668-1712), an early English actor, active playing comedy parts in Dublin; and Sir Giles Estcourt, 1st Baronet (c.
 1601-1668), an English politician who sat in the House of Commons from 1628 to 1629, supporter of the Royalist cause in the English Civil War.